-Research and development expense increased \$0.3 million, or 4% in the third quarter of 2023 compared to the third quarter of 2022 due to the following factors:
+Research and development expense increased \$0.3 million decreased \$0.6 million, or 4% 7% in the third first quarter of 2024 compared to the first quarter of 2023 compared to the third quarter of 2022 due to the following factors:

-- Compensation expense increased \$0.3 million primarily due to increased headcount and annual merit salary increases.
+- Non-recurring engineering expense decreased \$0.8 million due to the timing of development activities. - Compensation expense increased \$0.3 million \$0.2 million primarily due to increased headcount and annual merit salary increases.